MicrosoftLearning/AZ-030T00-Microsoft-Azure-technologies-for-AWS-architects/Instructions/Mini-labs/Module 14/04-MiniLab_Create and Manage Policies to Enforce Compliance.md

 4. On the **Assign Policy** page and **Basics** tab, select the **Scope** by selecting the ellipsis and selecting either a management group or subscription.
 Optionally, select a resource group.
 A scope determines what resources or grouping of resources the policy assignment gets enforced on.
 Then select **Select** at the bottom of the **Scope** page.

 5. Resources can be excluded based on the Scope.
-Exclusions start at one level lower than the level of the **Scope.
-Exclusions** are optional, so leave it blank for now.
+Exclusions start at one level lower than the level of the **Scope**. **Exclusions** are optional, so leave it blank for now.

 6. Select the **Policy definition** ellipsis to open the list of available definitions.
 You can filter the policy definition **Type** to *Built-in* to view all and read their descriptions.